Domestic Violence: Orders of Protection and Restraining Orders

 Protection orders may include children, other family members, roommates, or current romantic partners of the victim.
 This means the same no contact and stay away rules apply to the other listed individuals, even if the direct harm was to the victim.
-Some states allow pets to be protected by the same order, as abusers may harm pets to torment their victims.
+Some states even allow pets to be protected by the same order, as abusers may harm pets to torment their victims.

-Some states include as part of the protection order visitation and custody for children of both the victim and abuser.
+Some states include as part of the protection order visitation and custody for children of the victim and abuser.
 These are generally temporary and can be modified by divorce or other future family court orders.

 In order to obtain a protection order, you need to file the required legal papers with your local court, and follow your state law to present evidence at your hearing and to serve your abuser.
 The police can sometimes serve the papers for you.
-For help with requesting a protection or restraining order, contact a qualified domestic violence attorney.

 A restraining order is an order requiring parties to a lawsuit to do or not do certain things.
 It may be part of a family law case, such as a divorce, or other civil case.
 Although this isn't the same as a "domestic violence restraining order," which is summarized above, domestic violence can be a factor in the underlying family law case.